Get Your Football On

 Tip: For younger kids that might have to go to bed before the game is over (especially if you live on the East Coast), you can come up with a scoring system and hand out prizes at halftime.

-Set up a football-themed arts and crafts table
+Set up a football-themed craft table

 Tip: Stay away from projects that involve glitter, glue or anything else that's messy.
 The last thing you want to do is clean up a spill in the middle of a big play.